teamfact/hcp-iot-api-node/README.md

 ```
 ### Reading and posting data

-The API allows to completly configure the HCP IoT services without accessing the GUI.
+The API allows to completly configure the HCP IoT services without the need to access a GUI.
+Instead, there are fuctions available to read out, create and delete all kinds of entity types.

-A simple example getting all message types.
+A simple example showing how to fetch all message types:
 ```js
 rdms.getMessageTypes()
 	.then(function(messageTypes) {